BestTimesToVisit.com Logo

 Beyond the big malls, what's a more authentic Kuwaiti experience I shouldn't miss?

-For a real taste of local life, head to the Souk Al Mubarakiya.
-It's a bustling traditional market where you can find everything from spices and dates to traditional crafts and even fresh produce.
-It's a fantastic place to practice your bargaining skills and soak in the vibrant atmosphere, especially in the early morning or late afternoon.
+You absolutely must visit the Souk Al Mubarakiya.
+It's a beautifully restored traditional market where you can find everything from spices and dates to local crafts and even fresh produce.
+It's a fantastic place to soak in the local atmosphere, haggle for souvenirs, and grab a delicious traditional breakfast or lunch at one of the small eateries tucked away inside.
+It feels like stepping back in time.

 What is the cheapest month to visit Kuwait?